DhananjaiH/site/pages/cclec/index.md

 #2 Improve in my process of iterating from conceptual prototypes to wholesome products/services/experiences
 I would like to achieve this at 2 levels: one is the conceptual level - refining the underlying design question(s) and its relevant solution(s).
 At the second level, I would like to significantly improve the physical/visual/experiential quality of the medium at the final output.

 #3 Practice in understanding and designing for larger, complex-systems.
-I understand the steps involve for this at a conceptual level, but I find myself unable to start, to break down a complex system to its fundamental roots, and then begin to focus at the foundational levels first before looking at the system as whole.
+I understand the steps involved for this at a conceptual level, but I find myself unable to start, to break down a complex system to its fundamental roots, and then begin to focus at the foundational levels first before looking at the system as whole.

-#4 Expand my horizons - both within the technological landscape, as well as toward the larger picture of the human condition.
+#4 Expand my horizons - both within the technological landscape, as well as trying new avenues of research , exploring new forms or types of projects that I would not normally have the opportunity to attempt.
 I would like to study speculative science fiction and technology in the context of our current history in order to understand what the future of technology could look like - where are we going at the moment, and where should we aim to be in the near future?

 \-Jai